Generic E-Variables for Exact Sequential k-Sample Tests that allow for Optional Stopping: Two-Stream Safe Tests

-Moreover, if $\{ P_{\theta}: \theta \in \Theta \}$ is a convex set of distributions, then $S_{[n_a,n_b, \theta^*_a,\theta^*_b]}$ is the $(\theta^*_a,\theta^*_b)$-GRO $E$-variable: for any non-negative function $s'$ on $\cY^{n_a+n_b}$ satisfying $\sup_{\theta \in \Theta} {\bf E}_{V^n \sim P_{\theta}}\left[ s'( V^n)\right] \leq 1$, we have:
+Moreover, if $\{ P_{\theta}: \theta \in \Theta \}$ is a convex set of distributions, then $S_{[n_a,n_b, \theta^*_a,\theta^*_b]}$ is the $(\theta^*_a,\theta^*_b)$-GRO \E variable: for any non-negative function $s'$ on $\cY^{n_a+n_b}$ satisfying $\sup_{\theta \in \Theta} {\bf E}_{V^n \sim P_{\theta}}\left[ s'( V^n)\right] \leq 1$, we have:

-\end{theorem} Crucially, in the second part of the theorem, we do not require convexity of $\cH_0$, a set of distributions over $\cY^{n_a+n_b}$ (if $\cH_0$ were convex, the GRO property would already follow by Proposition~\ref{prop:beta}), but instead of $\{P_{\theta}: \theta \in \Theta \}$, a set of distributions on $\cY$.
+\end{theorem} Crucially, in the second part of the theorem, we do not require convexity of $\cH_0$, a set of distributions over $\cY^{n_a+n_b}$ (if $\cH_0$ were convex, the GRO property would already follow automatically \citep{KoolenG21}), but instead of $\{P_{\theta}: \theta \in \Theta \}$, a set of distributions on $\cY$.
 In the $2 \times 2$ case $\cH_0$ is not convex, since the set of i.i.d.
-Bernoulli distributions over $n_a+n_b > 1$ outcomes is not convex; but $\{P_{\theta}: \theta \in \Theta \}$ is just the Bernoulli model on one outcome, which is convex.
+Bernoulli distributions over $n_a+n_b > 1$ outcomes is not convex; but $\{P_{\theta}: \theta \in \Theta \}$ is just the Bernoulli model on one outcome, which is convex, so that in this setting, we get the GRO \E variable.

-To illustrate, consider the basic case in which data comes in in fixed batches $Y_{(1)}, Y_{(2)}, \ldots$, with each batch $Y_{(j)} = ((Y_{(j-1)n_a +1,a},Y_{(j-1) n_a +2,a},\ldots, Y_{j n_a,a}) ,(Y_{(j-1)n_b +1,b},Y_{(j-1) n_b +2,b},\ldots, Y_{j n_b,b}) ), $ having exactly $n_a$ outcomes in group $a$ and $n_b$ outcomes in group $b$, and let $n = n_a+ n_b$.
+To illustrate, consider the basic case in which data comes in in fixed batches $Y_{(1)}, Y_{(2)}, \ldots$, with each batch $Y_{(j)} = ((Y_{(j-1)n_a +1,a},Y_{(j-1) n_a +2,a},\ldots, Y_{j n_a,a}) $ $ ,(Y_{(j-1)n_b +1,b},Y_{(j-1) n_b +2,b},\ldots, Y_{j n_b,b}) ), $ having exactly $n_a$ outcomes in group $a$ and $n_b$ outcomes in group $b$, and let $n = n_a+ n_b$.
 This case would obtain, for example, in a sequential clinical trial in which patients come in one by one, each odd patient is given the treatment and each even patient is given the placebo.
 Then $n=2$, $n_a=n_b =1$.
 We may then measure the evidence against the null hypothesis by the product E-value

 By Ville's inequality (\ref{eq:ville}), the probability under any distribution in the null that there is an $m$ with $S^{(m)}_{[n_a,n_b, \theta^*_a,\theta^*_b]}$ larger than $1/\alpha$, is bounded by $\alpha$, hence, type-I error guarantees are preserved under optional stopping if we perform the test based on $\{ S^{(m)}_{[n_a,n_b,\theta^*_a,\theta^*_b]}\}_{m \in \naturals}$ as defined underneath (\ref{eq:ville}), as long as we stop between and not `within' batches (if we stop within a batch, the E-variable $S^{(m)}_{[n_a,n_b, \theta^*_a,\theta^*_b]}$ is undefined).